lucid-labs/full-stack-frontend-test/README.md

 ## Core Functionalities
 1. **Data Display:**
    - Display total supplied and total borrowed amounts in the Aave protocol.
-   - Show Loan-to-Value (LTV) and Health Factor of the user's account.
    - List individual asset positions (e.g., if a user has supplied ETH and USDC, show both supplies separately).
    - **UX Focus:** Prioritize user experience in the interface design.
 If additional fields or data points are needed to enhance UX, refer to Aave documentation and integrate those data points.

 2. **Protocol Interactions:**
    - Implement functions to supply, withdraw, borrow, and repay assets within the Aave protocol.

-3. **Transaction History:**
-   - Display the historical transactions of a user (can use third-party services).

 ## Constraints
 1. **UI Kit:** Use the UI components from [Shadcn UI Kit](https://ui.shadcn.com/).